react-hookz/web/README.md

 ## Usage

-> This package distributed with ESNext language level and ES modules syntax.
-It helps us to ease the
+> This package distributed with ESNext language level and both, CJS and ES imports.
-> support and provide you with the best hooks quality.
-> But also this means that depending on your browser target and bundling configuration you might need
+> It means that depending on your browser target you might need to transpile it.
+Every major
-> to transpile it.
-Every major bundler provides a way to transpile `node_modules` fully or partially.
+> bundler provides a way to transpile `node_modules` fully or partially.
 > Address your bundler documentation for more details.

 You can import hooks two ways: